 Today is World Cancer Day.
 I am a survivor, but I never dwelled on the “Why me?”
-I never thought about how and why this insidious disease attacked my body.
+I never thought about how and why this insidious illness attacked my body.
 Dealing with cancer in a positive manner requires a body and mind healing process… I know.

 Why Did I Survive Cancer?